percona/pxb-docs/docs/xtrabackup-option-reference.md

 Accepted syntax:

-This option accepts a comma-separated list of database names.
+This option accepts a space-separated list of database names.
 To include all tables in a database, add `.*` after the database name (for example, `mydb.*`).

 Regular expressions are not supported.

 Examples:

-* `--databases=mysql,performance_schema,sys` - Backs up the entire mysql, performance_schema, and sys databases
+* `--databases='mysql performance_schema sys'` - Backs up the entire mysql, performance_schema, and sys databases

-* `--databases=mydb.*` - Backs up every table in the mydb database
+* `--databases='mydb.*'` - Backs up every table in the mydb database

 ### databases-exclude

 Usage: `--databases-exclude=name`

 Databases are excluded based on name.
 This option operates the same way as `--databases`, but excludes the matched names from the backup.

+This option accepts a space-separated list of database names.

 This option has a higher priority than
 `--databases`.